Våler Municipality (Østfold)

-Våler is a municipality in Viken county, Norway.
+Våler is a municipality in Østfold county, Norway.
 The administrative centre of the municipality is Kirkebygden.
 The parish of Vaaler was established as a municipality on 1 January 1838 (see formannskapsdistrikt).

 General information

 Name

 The Old Norse form of the name was Válir.
 This is the plural form of váll which means "a clearing in the woods".
 Prior to 1921, the name was written "Vaaler".

 Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted on 20 June 1986.
 The arms are based on the arms of the local Bolt family, who held several high functions in the 13th and 14th centuries.
 The arms are already seen in the seal of Agmund Berdorsson Bolt from 1400.
 The arms show a blue background divided in half vertically.
 On the left is half of a silver fleur-de-lis and on the right there are two yellow chevrons.